-A lot has happened since last Spring, when we had just returned from Mandalay and starting new artworks in our home studios and planning ABB’s next projects.
-We were particularly excited about “Mapping the Wild”, our ongoing artmaking project in Point Reyes, California, in which we were to “map” the lives of five threatened animals - Tule Elk, California Brown Pelican, California Tiger Salamander, and River Otter- as they navigate their native environment ,looking for food and shelter, and finding mates.
+A lot has happened since we returned from Mandalay in early 2019 and started planning ABB’s next projects.
+We were, and are, particularly excited about “Mapping the Wild,” a project we’ve launched in Point Reyes, California, that follows the lives of five threatened animals as they navigate their native environment. searching for food and shelter, avoiding predators, and finding mates.

 Spring 2021 marks a full year since the outbreak of COVID-19, and people around the globe have been severely affected by this pandemic and much more.
 In Myanmar, the coup in February that overthrew and imprisoned Aung San Su Kyi and members of her government has resulted in violent clashes between peaceful civilian protesters and the military.
 Meanwhile, the United States and many other countries have been severely affected by drought, forest fires, hurricanes, flooding, and civil unrest.